 Pearlman is inspired by the work of Drs.
 Jack Gallant and Alex Huth of the University of California, Berkeley.
 Gallant and Huth developed ways to monitor image processing in the visual cortex and reconstruct images viewed by human subjects with good fidelity.
 In the future, what Pearlman simulates with curated images may be possible with actual neurological signal data.

-In medicine, BCIs show great promise to facilitate communication for those with locked-in syndrome or other conditions that impair speech; control Parkinson’s symptoms and epileptic seizures; or even project images into the minds of the visually impaired.
+In medicine, BCIs show great promise to facilitate communication for those with locked-in syndrome or other conditions that impair speech; control Parkinson’s symptoms and epileptic seizures; improve treatment for paralysis; or even project images into the minds of the visually impaired.
 Elon Musk and Facebook are reportedly interested in applications from neural implants to “typing with your mind.”
 The possibilities seem endless—fertile ground for both science and art.

 The potential next phase for BCI-based art is to feed brainwave data into machine-learning algorithms (AI systems based on pattern recognition) to extract literal meaning from complex signals, a process artists currently present as visual-type abstractions.